Skip to content

 Purchase a State Park Pass

 Day and annual passes to Utah State Parks are available at the gates of most parks.
 Day-use passes for Snow Canyon State Park are available online and can be purchased before you arrive, but are only valid for the day of purchase.
-Purchase does not guarantee entry if the park is temporarily closed due to capacity, special event or other reason.
+Purchase does not guarantee entry if the park is temporarily closed due to capacity, special events, or other reasons.

 When to Visit Snow Canyon State Park

-Spring and Fall have average high temperatures of 80° and 73°, respectively, creating a sweet spot for active adventures at Snow Canyon.
-Summer can get pretty warm with very little shade available, but getting out early in the day is ideal.
+Spring and fall see average high temperatures between 80° and 73°, respectively, creating a sweet spot for active adventures at Snow Canyon.
+Summer gets warm with very little shade available, but getting out early in the day is ideal.
 Winter packs mild temps and all activities remain available.
 Despite its name, the park rarely sees snow.
-(The park is named for Lorenzo and Erastus Snow, Utah pioneers, not the white precipitation.)
+(The park is named after Lorenzo and Erastus Snow, Utah pioneers, not the white precipitation.)

 Outdoor theatre

-Jump over a canyon and see the incredible outdoor Tuacahn Amphitheatre, located in neighboring Padre Canyon.
-With Broadway musicals May-October, and performances throughout the year, this canyon is also a must-see.
+Jump over a canyon and see the incredible outdoor Tuacahn Amphitheatre in neighboring Padre Canyon.
+With Broadway musicals from May to October and performances throughout the year, this canyon is also a must-see.
 Or shop their Saturday Market for local art, crafts, food and free entertainment.

 Boy on mountain bike jumping from wooden ramp.